Island Foods and Sights

 We’ll take the fruits we picked up at the Kahuku Land Farm to our next stop at the dreamy Sunset Beach.

-A popular surfing spot, this beach is known for its prime sunset views on a clear da.
+A popular surfing spot, Sunset Beach is known for its prime sunset views on a clear da.
 During the winter season, take in thrilling waves.
 But we’re not done – there’s still three more stops on this full-day tour!

 After enjoying the fruit, we’ll take you to a popular spot to see the “Honu,” or Hawaiian Green Sea Turtle!
 They often come ashore at this scenic point location to sunbathe.